querystal/docs/overview/dataset.md

 > blocks, events, transactions, logs.
 They drive the development of application-layer metrics.

 > However, those tables are not essential in most of analytical works.
 They are relatively large in terms of size, and
-> highlightely, they are updated in real-time.
+> significantly, they are updated in real-time.

-*Business Details Data*
+*Business Detailed Data*
 > Business detail tables are classified by business line and topics, such as NFT, stable coins or Dapps.
 In general, the
 > business detail data are also maintained by Querystal platform.